KevinJohnson42/salesman/README.md

 ![Alt text](images/KJ_double_edge_route25.png?raw=true "KJ_double_edge_route25")

-Note: The return to origin (0x67,0xc6) is ommited at the end because it is assumed that the salesman must return home.
+Note: The return to origin (0x67,0xc6) is ommited in the plot, but the distance is still accounted for.